DanBachmann/Multinational-Retail-Data-Centralisation/README.md

       - sqlalchemy==2.0.23
       - tabula-py==2.9.0
 More details can be found in the environment_configurations folder which has output from the conda environments used for both Linux and Windows envs.

 ### Configuration Files
 There are two configuration files, db_creds.yaml and api_creds.yaml which contain all the configuration for the legacy source RDS database, target database, API endpoints and credentials.
 For security reasons, the files are not included in this repository, but templates are provided (db_creds-template.yaml and api_creds-template.yaml) in the environment_configurations folder.
 After filling these templates in, save them to the project root as db_creds.yaml and api_creds.yaml.

+## Developer Information
+### Multi-threaded Architecture
+Since most of the execution time is spent on downloading data, each download of data runs in separate thread.
+The data cleaning and saving of the clean data also run in the same thread as the downloader keeping the code easy to follow.

-## File Structure and Testing
+### File Structure
-The file structure is flat with the exception of the environment_configurations folder.
+The file structure is flat with the exception of the environment_configurations folder. (see Instalation instructions above)

+### Testing
 Files prefix with tests_ are tests which can be run:
 <ul>
 <li>tests_unit - tests loading of the configuraton files
 <li>tests_externals - tests all external endpoints